pivotal-cf/docs-riakcs/index.html.md

 An example application, written in Ruby and using the Fog library, can be [downloaded here](riakcs-example-app.tgz).
 Once you've downloaded and unpacked the tarball, see the included README for instructions.

 <a id="backing-up"></a>
-### Backing Up and Restoring
+## Backing Up and Restoring

 Using [riak-backup](https://github.com/cloudfoundry/cf-riak-cs-release/tree/master/scripts/riak-backup/src/riak_backup)), administrators can back up data from all buckets as a batch process.
 This tool is distributed as [compiled binaries for linux and OSX](https://github.com/cloudfoundry/cf-riak-cs-release/tree/master/scripts/riak-backup/bin) (not available for Windows at this time), and requires the `cf` CLI and [s3cmd](https://github.com/cloudfoundry/cf-riak-cs-release/blob/master/docs/clients.md#s3cmd) to be independently installed.

 Data can be restored one bucket at a time, by admins or end users themselves, using [s3cmd](https://github.com/cloudfoundry/cf-riak-cs-release/blob/master/docs/clients.md#s3cmd).
 Backup data is stored in a directory tree organized by organization, spaces, and service instances.
 A metadata file for each instance includes which applications were bound to it.

-### Version
+## Version

-Versions 1.2 and 1.2.1 of this product are based on Riak CS version 1.4.4 and Riak version 1.4.7.
+This product is currently based on Riak CS version 1.4.4 and Riak version 1.4.7.

-### Further Reading
+## Further Reading

 * [Official Riak CS Documentation](http://basho.com/riak-cloud-storage/)